elcastillia/rsschool-cv/cv.md

 ## *kirill19.11.00@icloud.com*
 > # Me and my friend who recommended me to enroll in the course
 ![Me and my friend](https://i.imgur.com/rSoKXs7.jpg)
-:one: **My name is Kirill, I work as a cook in a restaurant, but since the work of a cook is not eternal, something needs to be changed.**
+:radio_button: **My name is Kirill, I work as a cook in a restaurant, but since the work of a cook is not eternal, something needs to be changed.**
 ### My best friends recommended that I take a course at **Rs school**
 #### So go through it yourself.
 ##### **my skills include:**